leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 </ul>
 ```

 The reason is obvious.
-The current implementation finds class name twice in on the second call and renders the the name on the both elements.
+The current implementation finds two matching elements on the second call and renders
+the name on the both elements.
 That sucks, because it means you'd have to manually keep the original templates in safe.

 To avoid the problem, we need to